 skinny, thick, bought in or home-made.
 Or is it just the fact you are being

-charged more for less.
+charged more.
 The problem with skinny fries is they go cold quick

 and it is a French concept as is the brioche bun.
 In a desperate attempt to

-justify the high cost of a gourmet burger it is has to be de-Americanised
+justify the high cost of a gourmet burger it has to be de-Americanised

 and Frenchified.
 I also think it is an attempt to attract off the street

 punters into what is essentially a high end restaurant, or is it the

 recognition that having money does not guarantee good taste so giv-em a

 The Little Gloster has a small menu selection.
 I like